Haulyn5/PaperHelper/README.md

 The query can also be the name of a paper, just try it.
 For more information about constructing a query, check the [Arxiv API document](https://arxiv.org/help/api/user-manual#query_details).

+Maybe you want to fetch papers periodically to keep the database up to date.
+(We will add helper scripts for this in the future)

 ### Compute feature vectors

 Don't forget to computer feature vectors after fetching new papers.
 Without feature vectors, the search function will not work.